cloudposse/terraform-aws-ecs-container-definition/README.md

 This module is meant to be used as output only, meaning it will be used to create outputs which are consumed as a parameter by Terraform resources or other modules.

+Caution: This module, unlike nearly all other Cloud Posse Terraform modules, does not use [terraform-null-label](https://github.com/cloudposse/terraform-null-label/).
+Furthermore, it has an input named `environment` which has a completely different meaning than the one in `terraform-null-label`.
+Do not call this module with the conventional `context = module.this.context`.
+See the documentation below for the usage of `environment`.

 For complete examples, see

 - [multi-port mappings](examples/multi_port_mappings)